sendreddy/Personal_Website/README.md

 # My Portfolio Website 🌐

 Welcome to my portfolio website!
-This site showcases my projects, experience, and skills as a software engineer.
+This site showcases my projects, experience, and skills as an aspiring software engineer.

 ## Features ✨